litmusautomation/imc-gcp-marketplace/docs/infra-inventory.md

 # GCP Service dependencies

-The IMC depends on the following GCP services to run its data platform services.
+The MC depends on the following GCP services to run its data platform services.

 | Resource | Description |
 |---|---|